- Optimizely Classic Mobile

 Click Create Project (or Switch Project) > New Project.

 Under Mobile, select iOS Project or Android Project.
+If you are using SDK version 2.0+, select a Full Stack project instead.

 If you have questions or need help, contact Optimizely Support or email our developer support staff at email@example.com.